 Handwritten music including original compositions and arrangements, mostly composed by Moskowitz but a few compositions written by others for him.
 This part of the collection includes 3 volumes of his compositions beautifully rendered by Toni Charuhas in negative images in preparation for printing.
 These volumes (to our knowledge never published) are arranged for piano and bound with a decorative cover ~150 items (very hard to count)

 Photographs (unlabeled).
 5-6 of these are important pictures of Moskowitz performing or posed with a cimbalom– some of these pictures were used for publicity, publications and advertising for his restaurants.
-Others depict him with unidentified individuals (probably family, friends and colleagues) ~46
+Others depict him with unidentified individuals (probably family, friends and colleagues).
+Note - if the back side of a photograph includes written information it appears in the Archive immediately after the image. ~46

 Handwritten memoir (in Romanian), 64 pages (the memoir has recently been translated into English by Craig Packard)